Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Insignificant Choice

 \begin{example} \rm

 For the bipartite matching problem we are given a finite bipartite graph $(V,E)$, where the set $V$ of vertices is partitioned into two sets \textit{Boys\/} and \textit{Girls\/} of equal size.
 Thus, the set $E$ of edges contains sets $\{ x, y \}$ with $x \in \textit{Boys\/}$ and $y \in \textit{Girls\/}$.
 A {\em perfect matching} is a subset $F \subseteq E$ such that every vertex is incident to exactly one edge in $F$.
 A {\em partial matching} is a subset $F \subseteq E$ such that every vertex is incident to at most one edge in $F$.
-So the algorithm will create larger and larger partial matchings until no more unmatched boys and girls are left, otherwise no perfect matching exists.
+The algorithm will create larger and larger partial matchings until no more unmatched boys and girls are left, otherwise no perfect matching exists.

-We use functions girls\_to\_boys and boys\_to\_girls turning sets of unordered edges into sets of ordered pairs:
+We use functions `girls\_to\_boys' and `boys\_to\_girls' turning sets of unordered edges into sets of ordered pairs:

-Conversely, the function unordered turns a set of ordered pairs $(b,g)$ or $(g,b)$ into a set of two-element sets:
+Conversely, the function `unordered' turns a set of ordered pairs $(b,g)$ or $(g,b)$ into a set of two-element sets:

-We further use a predicate reachable and a function path.
+We further use a predicate `reachable' and a function `path'.
 For the former one we have reachable$(b,X,g)$ iff there is a path from $b$ to $g$ using the directed edges in $X$.
 For the latter one path$(b,X,g)$ is a set of ordered pairs representing a path from $b$ to $g$ using the directed edges in $X$.
-Both functions are defined elsewhere.
+For now we dispense with details of these functions; let us assume that both functions are defined elsewhere.

 As in the previous Example \ref{bsp-parity} we can assume without loss of generality that in an initial state \textit{mode\/} = init holds.
 Then an algorithm for bipartite matching is realised by an ASM with the following rule: